 The CBT course can only be given by a trainer from an approved training body (ATB).

 What to expect

 There are 5 elements that make up the course

-- A: Introduction to CBT – helps you understand the purpose and content of CBT; also covers helmets, the importance of wearing the right clothing, an eyesight check, licensing and all the legal requirements needed when riding a motorbike.
+Helps you understand the purpose and content of CBT; also covers helmets, the importance of wearing the right clothing, an eyesight check, licensing and all the legal requirements needed when riding a motorcycle.

-- B: Practical on-site training – covers an introduction of the motorbike controls, machine safety checks, using the stand, wheeling the motorbike, and starting and stopping the engine.
+Covers an introduction of the motorcycle controls, machine safety checks, using the stand, wheeling the motorcycle, and starting and stopping the engine.